MathematicalMedicine/kelvin/doc/index.md

 Build requirements are:

 * GCC and G++
+* pkg-config (should be present, but we've seen platforms where it isn't)
 * libgsl, with headers (unlike Kelvin-original, it is not optional for Kelvin-LKS)
 * libmysqlclient, with headers
 * an Internet connection (so that we can download and build Merlin)